mxiuwang/git-practice/Scenario_5/readme.md

     Remote origin:

-            D'' sceario5 (commit 2)
+            D' scenario5 (commit 2)
            /
           C scenario5 (commit 1)
          /
     A---B master-your-name
     ```
     </details>
-1. Suppose you realize you made a mistake in your first commit, and you actually meant to write `commit 1 - correct commit`.
+1. Suppose you realize you made a mistake in your first commit, and you actually meant to write `commit 1 - correct commit` in `FileToModify.txt`.
 Revert back to pre-commit 1 state.
     <details>
     <summary>Solution</summary>